Skip to main content Skip to secondary navigation

 Stanford’s innovative Central Energy Facility, the main component of the Stanford Energy System Innovations project that transformed the university’s energy supply from a 100% fossil fuel-based system, to an electrically-powered heat recovery system.

-Stanford leads by example in working to reduce its environmental footprint, engaging the campus community to save resources and contributing to a culture of conservation and innovation.
-Stanford is 100% supplied by renewable electricity.
-Visit the Sustainable Stanford website for more information.
+Stanford leads by example in working to reduce its environmental footprint, engaging the campus community to save resources and fostering a culture of conservation and innovation.
+Stanford sources 100% renewable electricity.
+Visit the Sustainable Stanford for more information.

 icon of arrows going up and down from cloud